 Questions to ask at a Senior Citizens’ Center

-If you are a caregiver there are a few questions to ask first.
+If you are a caregiver, a few questions must be asked first.

 - Is there a charge for any activities or services?

-- If transportation is not provided, you should be ready to provide a list of people who are permitted to drive him there and back home and their contact information.
+- If transportation is not provided, you should be ready to give a list of people permitted to drive him there and back home and their contact information.

 - What level of independence is expected from seniors who attend?